ballerina-platform/module-ballerina-grpc/grpc-examples/routeguide/README.md

 ## Implementation

-This is the server and client implementation of the route guide example using the Ballerina package.
+This example is the server and client implementation of the route guide example using the Ballerina package.
 The four RPC calls in this example are as follows:

 1. GetFeature
    - This is a simple RPC call.
 It returns a feature description for a given point.
 Here, the client sends a request to the server, and the server responds with a single response, similar to a typical function call.